bensmithett/style/README.md

 Then run `make` or `make watch` to compile CSS into `css/`

+## Outline

+Styles are organised into three basic categories:

+- Base
+- Modules
+- Utilities

+### Base

+The number of core default styles that you build the rest of your application in should be kept as low as possible.
+[Normalize.css](http://necolas.github.com/normalize.css/) plus the small number of other base styles specified in this repo are usually enough.

-## Modules
+### Modules

-Modules are the core of Style's architecture.
+Modules (you might also know them as Components, Objects or Blocks) are the core of Style's architecture.
 A module:

 - Is defined in its own file (eg `modules/_my_module.sass`)
 - Is isolated, reusable & disposable.
+- Depends only on your base styles (in this case, Normalize + a small number of additional defaults)
 - Has no knowledge of its context (i.e. doesn't depend on styles from a particular parent element - it can be rendered anywhere)
 - Minimises its own [depth of applicability](http://smacss.com/book/applicability) so that it can safely contain other modules
 - Has no context-specific dimensions.
 Read [Objects in Space](https://medium.com/objects-in-space/f6f404727) for more on this.

-### Simple module
+#### Simple module

 Here's what a simple module, `/stylesheets/modules/_simple_widget.sass`, might look like: